⚡ Key Takeaway (Updated May 2026)

 How much are tariffs actually costing US households in 2026?

-According to the Yale Budget Lab, the current tariff regime costs the average US household between $648 and $1,338 per year depending on whether the temporary Section 122 tariffs are extended.
-The lower figure assumes they expire in July 2026; the higher assumes they become permanent.
+According to the Yale Budget Lab, the current tariff regime costs the average US household between $648 and $1,338 per year depending on what replaces the Section 122 surcharge after July 24.
+The lower figure assumes broad expiry; the higher assumes the administration successfully replaces Section 122 with Section 232 and Section 301 sectoral tariffs.

 Which products are most affected by US tariffs in 2026?

 Electronics, clothing, footwear, cars and auto parts, and some food products are the most directly affected.
-Steel and aluminium tariffs also raise prices on appliances, construction materials, and anything that uses metal components.
+Steel and aluminium tariffs raise prices on appliances, construction materials, and anything metal.
+Pharmaceutical tariffs under Section 232 begin July 31, 2026, with tiered rates likely to push generic and imported medication prices higher.

 Are tariffs the same as inflation?